-Acoustic design advice Here are three things you can do to create a great acoustic environment in the ICU - 1.
-Ensure that you have minimum Class A soundabsorbing materials on the ceilings and walls. - 2.
-Use sound-masking and high performance doors to cover noise from surrounding rooms - 3.
-Construct full height walls to achieve appropriate levels of sound insulation and privacy.
-Create a room to excel Solutions for Intensive Care Units A room designed to save lives Regulating room acoustics can be vital for ICU's but so is hygiene and cleanability.
+Acoustic design tips Here are three things you can do to create a great acoustic environment in the ICU and operation theatres - 1.
+Ensure that you have great sound-absorbing materials on the ceilings and walls. - 2.
+Use sound-masking and soundproofing doors to cover noise from outside rooms - Properly insulate the walls and behind the ceiling to avoid that sound passes from one room to the other.
+Create a room to excel Solutions for ICU and operation theatres A room designed to save lives Regulating room acoustics can be vital for operating theatres, but so is hygiene and cleanability.
 We offer several products which combine high sound absorption with excellent hygienic properties.
 We have also developed unique accessories to complement the ceiling installation in a hospital setting.
 Keeping the ceiling in place Our hold down clips perfectly complement any ceiling design that is frequently and thoroughly cleaned.
 The clips ensure that although the tiles are touched regularly, they will be kept in place and look nice.

-Exemplary illustration Sound absorption Light reflection Microbiological class Dust resistance Humidity resistance Rockfon® MediCare® Air Class B 85% M1 ISO 3 up to 100% Rockfon® MediCare® Block Class B 74% M1 ISO 2 up to 100% Southmead Hospital Bristol, United Kingdom The £430m project included 24 operating theatres and a large ICU where preventing the spread of hospital-acquired infections is critical.
-The designers chose Rockfon MediCare Plus as it has Bacteriological Class B1 and exceeds the strict hygiene and cleaning requirements for high risk areas like A&E, washrooms and food service areas.
-The visible surface of the tiles is resistant to bacteria and mould growth and can be effectively steam cleaned.
+Exemplary illustration Sound absorption Light reflection Microbiological class Dust resistance Humidity resistance Rockfon® MediCare® Air Class B 85% M1 ISO 3 up to 100%

+The hospital is leading the way by serving as a healing, secure environment that supports and protects patients' recovery.
 Here are the products we recommend Rockfon® MediCare® Air Is specifically designed to be used in pressurised healthcare environments where differential air pressure is required to prevent infection.
-Rockfon[®] MediCare[®] Block Is designed for use in sensitive healthcare environments where frequent cleaning is required to avoid the spread of infection.
-10 Patient and recovery rooms A well-designed patient room should be an oasis for patients.
+Patient and recovery rooms A well-designed patient room should be an oasis for patients.
 A place where they can go and regain their strength in a calm, quiet and comfortable space that does not feel clinical.
 Evidence-based design talks about the importance of incorporating biophilic design, big windows, to give ample access to natural light, the outdoors, fresh air and comfortable noise levels.
 All the small details that will make a patient feel at home and relaxed.
 In the same way, hygiene is an equally paramount factor when designing patient and recovery rooms.
 Keeping patients safe and healthy is absolutely essential in the recovery phase, where the immune system is weakened, and the body more prone to infections.
-Clatterbridge Cancer Centre Liverpool, United Kingdom This new hospital will deliver a wide range of highly-specialist cancer care including pioneering chemotherapy, immunotherapy, gene therapy, radiotherapy.
-It incorporates 110 fully-single ensuite patient bedrooms in an open-plan space with views across the city.
-Every patient has a dedicated treatment bay, separated from each other by a purpose-designed screen complete with sockets and Wi-Fi connection.
-Rockfon Medicare Plus was used throughout the building, with Blanka dB being used to areas where the walls did not extend to the soffit and therefore, where higher acoustic insulation was required.